This post continues from Part 1 at the link above!

 Female fetishism is clearly represented within many horror texts-as instances of patriarchal signifying practices, but only in relation to male fears and anxieties about women and the question of “WHAT DO WOMEN WANT?“

-In the 40s women did not speak their own fetishistic desires within popular cinema.
+In the 40s, women did not speak about their fetishistic desires within popular cinema.
 Irena feared her own sexual desires, and the Cat was the fetish symbol.
-The feline prowling, hunting, devouring, clawing, flesh eating.
-Oliver was afraid of Irena’s sexual desires, he might have struggled with the fear of not being able to satisfy those desires.
-Instead he demoralized her and allowed her own fears to consume her an ultimately allowed her to self destruct.
+The feline prowling, hunting, devouring, clawing, flesh-eating.
+Oliver was afraid of Irena’s sexual desires; he might have struggled with the fear of not being able to satisfy those desires.
+Instead, he demoralized her, allowed her own fears to consume her, and ultimately allowed her to self-destruct.

-In contrast, with Paul Schrader’s 1982 Cat People remake, his film clearly demonstrates that the female monster can be controlled by a strong even brutal evocation of phallic power.
-Schrader’s film is assertively obvious , while Tourneur’s version was subtle, visually and thematically suggestive, eschewing the visual narrative on purpose.
+In contrast, Paul Schrader’s 1982 Cat People remake film clearly demonstrates that the female monster can be controlled by a strong, even brutal, evocation of phallic power.
+Schrader’s film is assertively obvious, while Tourneur’s version was subtle, visually, and thematically suggestive, eschewing the visual narrative on purpose.

-Another interesting thing to consider is the fact that Alice offers Oliver a safe sexual relationship. , while she undermined Irena at every turn in Cat People.
+Another interesting thing to consider is the fact that Alice offers Oliver a safe sexual relationship while she undermines Irena at every turn in Cat People.
 Alice exudes a very asexual persona.
 She acts more like a friend than a sexual mate to Oliver.

-In order to deal with Irena’s sexual dynamism, the only way to deal with Irena’s sexual threat, for the film to conclude, it was necessary for the story to annihilate Irena, thereby destroying her sexual desires that were never brought under control by Dr. Judd.
+To deal with Irena’s sexual dynamism, the only way to deal with Irena’s sexual threat for the film to conclude, it was necessary for the story to annihilate Irena, thereby destroying her sexual desires that were never brought under control by Dr. Judd.
 She is left to destroy herself.
-This she does, again symbolically by opening up the panther cage , and allowing herself to be torn to pieces.
-She is devouring herself and the core of her identity that frightens and alienates her and Oliver.
-Exposing herself directly to that DESIRE/PANTHER, by embracing the very thing she has longed for, the thing she wants most, she ultimately has to die.
+This she does, again symbolically, by opening up the panther cage and allowing herself to be torn to pieces.
+She is devouring herself and the core of her identity, which frightens and alienates her and Oliver.
+Exposing herself directly to that DESIRE/PANTHER by embracing the very thing she has longed for, the thing she wants most, she ultimately has to die.

-Acting in accord with the patriarchal standards that she has tried to assimilate, internalize, in this way she is punishing herself for her sexual nature.
+Acting in accord with the patriarchal standards that she has tried to assimilate and internalize, in this way she is punishing herself for her sexual nature.
 A nature that she comes to believe is evil.

 Excellent picks lately MonsterGirl!
 Thanks and please keep’em coming.